fieldtrip/website/example/nirs_fingertapping.md

 ## Convert the optode montage to a layout for plotting

-In FieldTrip we can have a [detailled description](/faq/how_are_electrodes_magnetometers_or_gradiometers_described/#the-definition-of-nirs-sensors) of the NIRS optode placement and how optodes are combined to form channels.
+In FieldTrip we can have a [detailed description](/faq/how_are_electrodes_magnetometers_or_gradiometers_described/#the-definition-of-nirs-sensors) of the NIRS optode placement and how optodes are combined to form channels.
 However, in this dataset this information is not complete and we cannot make a complete `opto` structure.

 This is how far we can get